ZulAmi/symbioAI/README.md

-# Symbio AI - Production-Grade Modular AI System
+# Symbio AI - Advanced AI Research Platform

-## Production Deployment Status: Complete
+## Research Platform Status: Seeking Academic Validation

-A revolutionary, production-ready modular AI system that surpasses existing solutions through unprecedented usability, adaptability, and investor-grade architecture.
-Now fully deployed with enterprise infrastructure.
+An ambitious AI research platform implementing 18 novel systems across 75,000+ lines of code.
+This is a **research prototype seeking academic partnerships for validation**, not a production-ready product.
+We have zero customers, no production deployments, and no revenue.
+Our goal is rigorous scientific validation through university collaborations before any commercialization.

 ## Project Vision